tr1s/tris-webpack-boilerplate/README.md

     }),
     require('cssnano')({
         preset: 'default',
+    }),
+    purgecss({
+      content: ['./**/*.html'],
+      keyframes: true
     })
   ]
 }
 ```

 Read up on [autoprefixer](https://github.com/postcss/autoprefixer) and [cssnano](https://cssnano.co/) to configure it more to your liking if need be.
 Additionally read up on [postcss](http://julian.io/some-things-you-may-think-about-postcss-and-you-might-be-wrong/) in general as it is a very powerful tool to have in your arsenal.

+[Purgecss](https://www.purgecss.com/) is a fantastic postcss plugin for getting rid of unused css in your code.
+Purgecss analyzes your content and your css files.
+Then it matches the selectors used in your files with the one in your content files.
+It removes unused selectors from your css, resulting in smaller css files.

+It's ready to go by default, but if you'd like to visually test it out for yourself, uncomment `@import "../node_modules/bulma/bulma";` in `index.scss`, and then run `npm run build` and take a look at the resulting `webpack-bundle.css` in your dist folder.
+You'll notice there isn't that much code.
+Then remove the purgecss from your `postcss.config.js` and run `npm run build` again, you'll notice there's 10,000+ lines of code in your css coming from the [Bulma](http://bulma.io) framework.
+As you can see, purgecss is perfect for getting rid of CSS you're not using when using big frameworks like Bootstrap, Foundation, Bulma, etc!

 The [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) is the final step as it extracts the CSS and gives it a name before being output.